-To confirm a proper diagnosis, TIN SOLDIERS (TS) asks that you record the following and send to them by cell phone:
+To confirm a proper diagnosis, TIN SOLDIERS (TS) asks that you record the following by cell phone:

 - O Get permission from the patient to share photos and information with the Tin Soldiers team.
 Tin Soldiers team will share these images with other physicians in their network to confirm or deny a diagnosis. - O Diagnostic photos to be taken: - 1.
 Photos of both feet/toes against a light-colored background (like the photos of the toes displayed in this handbook) - 2.
 Photos of the hands specifically the thumbs take photo against a light-colored background - 3.
 Photos of any flare ups or swellings - 4.
 Photos of any areas that look like heterotopic bone may have formed - 5.
 Photos of areas of the body that are stiff or may have body movement limitations - 6.
 Full body photo of patient clothed.
 Should wear gym pants or other suitable covering. - 7.
-Optional: Brief video(s) showing how the patient moves (walking or arms movement or limitations) - Complete the questions in the Patient Diagnostic Referral Form (see attached)
+Optional: Brief video(s) showing how the patient moves (walking or arms movement or limitations)